ShubhamKrVishwakarma/Digital-Fitness-Platform/README.md

 ---
 **NOTE**

-We are using Razorpay Payment Gateway Integration so order payment and subscription payment will not work unless you provide the Razorpay API Keys or use your required Payment Gateways
+<span style="color:blue">We are using Razorpay Payment Gateway Integration so order payment and subscription payment will not
+work unless you provide the Razorpay API Keys or use your required Payment Gateways</span>
 ---